 Keep in mind that it’s better to define these requirements and expectations in writing, signed by both parties.
 Draft a contract that will take into account the answers to the questions above.
 The contract will serve as a roadmap for you and your chosen provider.

 Communication is often cited as one of the pain points in outsourcing.
 This is especially true if your outsourced team operates in another time zone.

 Fortunately, technology has allowed businesses to bridge that gap through chat and messaging tools.
 Constant communication makes your service provider feel more motivated to work on the project, seeing that their employer is taking a proactive approach to the working process.

-Provide constant feedback to keep the project moving towards the right direction.
+Provide constant feedback to keep the project moving in the right direction.
 If confusion arises, go back to your contract or defined scope and scale.
 This will prevent your workflow from stagnating and lessen conflicts during production.

 Don’t be a stranger to your outsourced team.
-Provide them helpful criticisms and points for improvement.
+Provide them with helpful criticisms and points for improvement.
 After all, this benefits both parties.

-On your end, you’re assured that the project is on the right track and that your requirements are being duly met by thoroughly checking the reporting and assisting to product demos on a regular basis.
+On your end, you’re assured that the project is on the right track and that your requirements are being duly met by thoroughly checking the reporting and assisting with product demos on a regular basis.
 Likewise, your service provider will be able to fix any issues early on and avoid the hassle of having to rework a project that didn’t meet your requirements.